andreaTP/multi-node-k8s/README.md

 `generateKeys.sh`:
 - generates keys `id_rsa` and `id_rsa.pub` and adds the public key to `authorized_keys`
-- creates an ssh-keys secret
+- creates an `ssh-keys` secret

 `setup-nodes.sh`:
-- sets up two deployments, `test-conductor` and `test-node`, which mount the `ssh-keys` secret, and sets up services for the two deployments.
+- sets up two deployments, `test-conductor` and `test-node`, which mount the `ssh-keys` secret
+- sets up services for the two deployments, so they can be easily addressed in the cluster.
-- these nodes run an sshd server, and can ssh into each other directly through `ssh test-node` and `ssh test-conductor`
+- the pods run an sshd server, and can ssh into each other directly through `ssh test-node` and `ssh test-conductor`

 ### Example